Sandra Lynn Mardenfeld

 Playgirl magazine New York, NY

-*Managing Editor (August 1998-June 1999): Handled all day-to-day functioning of the magazine.
+- Managing Editor (August 1998-June 1999): Handled all day-to-day functioning of the magazine.
 Acted as a central liaison between editorial and art departments and production.
 Supplied creative input to each issue.
 Paginated magazine.
 Line edited all articles.
 Developed, researched and wrote articles.
 Wrote coverlines and captions.
 Delegated writing assignments to columnists, freelancers and other editors and edited their work.
+Managed freelance editorial budget.
 Read and corrected blue lines.
 Supervised editorial personnel.

 Fashion Almanac magazine New York, NY